Asian Chicken Salad in Lettuce Cups

 - 2 tablespoons fresh chopped cilantro, plus extra cilantro leaves for topping filled lettuce cups

-- 1-2 pinches of sesame salt (found at Asian markets) or, a pinch of kosher salt
+- 1-2 pinches of sesame salt

 - 2 tablespoons soy sauce